BruceChanJianLe/HandWrittenDigitRecognition/README.md

 - 2.Convolutional Neural Network
 - 3.Convolutional Neural Network with Dropout layer of 20 percent

+The MNIST database of handwritten digits are available in http://yann.lecun.com/exdb/mnist/

+All the data are being pre-processed before feeding to three of the models

+The data set are grayscale images, which is being normalize from 0 - 255 to 0 - 1

+Also note that Keras NN takes in a 4 dimensional numpy array

+It was originally a project done by Yann LeCun

 ## Performance in term of validation accuracy

 ### Traditional Fully Connected Neural Network